Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 To control the frequency of step-based decision making, set the **Decision Frequency** value for the Agent object in the Unity Inspector window.
 Agents using the same Brain instance can use a different frequency.
 During simulation steps in which no decision is requested, the agent receives the same action chosen by the previous decision.

+### On Demand Decision Making

+On demand decision making allows agents to request decisions from their brains only when needed instead of receiving decisions at a fixed frequency.
+This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
+This typically the case for turn based games, games where agents must react to events or games where agents can take actions of variable duration.

 When you turn on **On Demand Decisions** for an agent, your agent code must call the `Agent.RequestDecision()` function.
 This function call starts one iteration of the observation-decision-action-reward cycle.
 The Brain invokes the agent's `CollectObservations()` method, makes a decision and returns it by calling the `AgentAction()` method.
 The Brain waits for the agent to request the next decision before starting another iteration.

 See [On Demand Decision Making](Feature-On-Demand-Decision.md).